OpenSrcCM/CM-Plan-Site/deploy/README.txt

 #
 # 2. To install an existing deployment:
 #   - rm vagrantfile bootstrap.sh
-#   - tar xfz CFX-EMM-SYS-Git.gz
+#   - tar xfz CM-Plan-Site-M.m.I.gz
 #   - vagrant provision
 #
 # 3. To install a new deployment: